arunumd/LaneDetection/readme.md

 Segmentation is the process of isolating colors of interest from the remaining details present in a scene (image).
 For any segmentation we apply some kind of thresholding operation based on our colors of interest.
 In this project, we apply thresholds for white and yellow colors in Lab color space.
 While there are several other color spaces like HSV, HSL, RGB, BGR, etc., Lab color space is quite unique in that it has a separate channel dedicated only for lightness and darkness of an image.
 The remaining two channels are for the colors of the image.
 Hence this color space gives an operational ease to the user and gives more control to the user during thresholding.

+## Updates with GMock Testing

+In further to the original project scope, the Thresholder class is now mocked with Google's GMock testing framework inside /test/test.cpp file.
+A new class called MockThresholder which inherits all the properties and methods of Thresholder class has been created.
+The mocked class is expected to call the mocked methods sequentially and then the actual returned types are verified with expected return types.

 **The image shown below is the result obtained from Lab color thresholding operation**
 ![LabThreshold](http://i63.tinypic.com/ogcuhw.png)